USS Independence (LCS-2): History

 On 9 December 2009, the Navy announced that the ship had completed the first INSURV inspection.
 The inspection found 2,080 discrepancies, including 39 high-priority deficiencies, but concluded that all could be resolved before the Navy accepted the ship as scheduled.
 The ship was delivered to the Navy on 17 December 2009, and the service officially accepted her the next day.
 However, the ship was found to be incomplete and a second round of acceptance trials was scheduled for 2011.

 The ship was commissioned on 16 January 2010 at Mobile, Alabama and completed her maiden voyage in April 2010.In 2010, the Navy asked for an additional $5.3 million to correct problems found in the sea trials.
 Galvanic corrosion caused by an aluminum hull acts as an anode in contact with the stainless steel propulsion system with sea water acting as an electrolyte, and electrical currents not fully isolated, caused "aggressive corrosion."
 Prior to the discovery of corrosion, Austal and General Dynamics had both agreed to dissolve their relationship with each other and agree to act as competitors in March.
 The cause of the split was due to the planned competition between Lockheed Martin and General Dynamics.
-Prior to the split, General Dynamics was to continue maintenance on the ship after she entered service.
+Prior to the split, General Dynamics was to continue maintenance on the ship after it entered service.
 In 2011 the corrosion problem was found to be even worse than expected and repair would require time in a drydock to completely remove the water jets.
 In response, Austal blamed the U.S. Navy for not properly maintaining the ship.
 However the Navy replied that the electrical insulation had been improperly installed during construction.
 Later Austal said it had found a fix for the problem that would be tested on the third Austal LCS ship.
 In 2011, seven U.S. senators sent a letter to the Department of Defense questioning the management of the corrosion problems of Independence.
 In July 2011, a Navy Public Information Officer reported that a "cathodic protection system" would be installed on the ship.
 Such systems generally consist of strategically located deposits of "sacrificial metals" which act as an anode to reduce corrosion of the metal being protected.